prabhu43/cka-exam/artifacts/03-systemd.md

 **States of a service**
 - enabled => it has a symlink in a .wants directory
 - disabled => no symlink
+- masked => completely unstartable, automatically or manually; linked to /dev/null
 - static => service is missing the [Install] section in its init script, so you cannot enable or disable it.
 Static services are usually dependencies of other services, and are controlled automatically
 > None of these states tell you if a service is running